Yedigaryan/Yedigaryan/README.md

 </p>

-- 👋 Greetings!
-I'm @Yedigaryan, an expert Angular developer with over four years of hands-on experience in startup and enterprise environments.
 - 👀 I’m passionate about JavaScript, specializing in Angular and React.
 I thrive on tackling complex challenges that demand creative problem-solving.
 - 🌱 Currently, I'm immersed in projects involving Electron, Angular, React, Ionic and NX, and I'm always eager to explore innovative technologies.
 - 💞️ I’m enthusiastic about collaborating on projects that contribute positively to humanity.